allexceed404/libraryAPI/README.md

-# Technical Assignment 2

-## Library Management App
+# Book Information Service

 ### Description
 This is an app that can store information on books and authors.
 The app is a .NET WebAPI and has been written in C#.
-The API contacts a database to serve information, this database is stored in a GCP Cloud SQL instance of type PostgreSQL.
-It can be accessed by running an instance on local machine and also through the service running on GCP.
+The API contacts a PostgreSQL database to serve information It can be accessed by running an instance on local machine.

 ### How to access the app
 - To run the app on local machine